MdAbbasAli-batf/docker-image-container-compose-nodejs-app/README.md

 ## Option-B: using docker-compose

-***First download the env folder and docker-compose.yaml file to your own host, then run the below commands where the env directory and docker-compose.yaml are present.***
+***First download the env folder and docker-compose.yaml file to your own localhost, then run the below commands where the env directory and docker-compose.yaml are present.***

 - docker-compose command must be installed in your host already.